 All Toddler (16 to 36 months) and Casa (ages 3-to-6) classrooms are five days a week, half day or full day.
 The five-day schedule best meets children’s developmental needs for order, independence, regularity, and community.
 Many parents find that because children love their work, play, and independence at school, they often ask to go on Saturday mornings!
 Imagine a specially designed place where everything, from furniture to tools to aprons to activities, is designed exactly for you as a little person–wouldn’t you want to stay too?

-We ask families to schedule an observation, then fill out an application for their child.
+We ask families to schedule a school visit and fill out an application for their child.
 Learn about our application process here.

-Children in our Casa (Preschool and Kindergarten) program may sign up for extracurricular Spanish.
-Elementary children learn Mandarin Chinese as part of their school day, and may sign up for extracurricular Chinese, Spanish, and French.
+Children in our Toddler and Casa (Preschool and Kindergarten) program may sign up for extracurricular Spanish or Chinese.
+Elementary children learn Mandarin Chinese as part of their school day, and may sign up for extracurricular Chinese or Spanish.
+Junior High students choose between Spanish or Chinese during the school day, and may sign up for extracurricular Chinese or Spanish.

 Yes.
 We make every effort to make our high quality education available to all families.
 We offer scholarships for tuition assistance.